 They looked at each other in dismay.

-‘We are stuck’, Scott said.
+‘We are stuck,’ Scott said.

-‘No, we are not’, Professor Wainright corrected him.
+‘No, we are not,’ Professor Wainright corrected him.
 ‘This wall was erected to fool ancient and, I am ashamed to say, modern tomb thieves.
 We only need to come tomorrow with the proper tools to dismantle this unusual construction.
 We will start by loosening the bottom blocks, peculiar as it may seem, and then we will be able to knock the rest down.’

-‘That is correct, papa’, added Simon.
+‘That is correct, papa,’ added Simon.
 ‘The blocks should be smaller than the massive rectangular ones at the top.
-Down here’ he stroked as though in a fondling manner, ’there should be a series of smaller blocks rendered with a mixture of sand and limestone to make it look all the same size.’
+Down here.’
+He stroked them in a fondling manner. ’There should be a series of smaller blocks rendered with a mixture of sand and limestone to make it look all the same size.’

 Professor Wainright looked at his son with pride.